 This rapidly changing virtual landscape is creating changes in not only how we think about and do our work, but also how we think about and identify ‘home’.
 How one defines home is, of course, very personal – and it’s also fluid – often changing along with changes in circumstances, relationships, and stages of life.

-For me personally, home has been many things: It’s been a place I can’t wait to come home to, and it’s been a place I’ve been eager to leave.
-It’s been a place I’ve identified by an address.
-Other times, by a town, a city, a state, a country, a continent, or hemisphere.
+For me personally, home has been many things: It’s been a place I can’t wait to return to, and it’s been a place I’ve been eager to leave.
+It’s been a place I’ve identified by an address; other times by a town, a city, a state, a country, a continent, or hemisphere.

 For reasons I don’t fully understand, the most sincere definition of home I’ve ever held, has been to identify home as Planet Earth.
 And even that at times feels like it only tells part of the story.

 I am a digital nomad and citizen of the world.
 ‘Home’ is not just defined by location, but by the people in my life.
 In other words, if my heart’s not there, my home is certainly not there.
 And I have friends and family who live not only across the country, but around the globe.

 Despite having such an expansive definition of home, I also really like my bed and having a home to come home to.

 For many years, this dichotomy made for quite the dilemma.